JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 * If Compose components consume any touch events during this delay, Compose Multiplatform does not make the native UI element aware of this touch sequence.
-* If no events were consumed during the delay, for the rest of the touch sequence Compose Multiplatform hands over control to the native UI.
+* If no events are consumed during the delay, for the rest of the touch sequence, Compose Multiplatform hands over control to the native UI.

 So, if the user holds the touch, the UI interprets this as an intention to interact with the native element;